Should I Watch..? Mad Max Beyond Thunderdome

 Until Fury Road came along and smashed it out of the park, there weren't many other films to compare favourably with Miller's post-apocalyptic wanderer.
 These days, car movies tend to be strictly about racing and ludicrous stunts if the ever-popular The Fast And The Furious series is to be judged.
-Fast 7 was hugely successful with over $1.5 billion in takings and no doubt hopes will be higher for the next film after the recent Fate Of The Furious .
+Fast & Furious 7 was hugely successful with over $1.5 billion in takings and no doubt hopes will be higher for the next film after the recent Fast & Furious 8.
 But with the CG involved, I'm sceptical the films can match the brutal excitement of Miller's Max.

 Looking further back, driving movies were seemingly more common and obsessed with stunts as opposed to speed.
 Films like Vanishing Point and Bullitt are fondly remembered by petrol-heads while the original 1969 version of The Italian Job even manages to make the Mini Cooper look cool by having the little blighters race all over, around and even under the city of Turin.
 Even Burt Reynolds' redneck classic Smokey And The Bandit had that mighty Trans-Am to savour, though I prefer my American muscle cars to have a touch of class and a roof.